Opt Out Today

 Opting out is your constitutional right.
 However, unions like MSEA-SEIU sometimes place restrictions on when they will accept opt-out requests.
 If the union refuses to immediately cancel dues deductions from your pay, ask them to provide you with written documentation and contact us for assistance.

-According to federal filings, MSEA-SEIU dues can be as high as $624 per year.
-In 2022, members paid an average of $544 per year.
+According to federal filings, MSEA-SEIU dues can be as high as $53.24 per month.

 Yes.
 MSEA-SEIU has arranged to be the “exclusive representative” of its bargaining units, meaning it is impossible for workers to get out of the terms of the contract, even if they cease paying dues.